josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 It can also conceal several other questions:

-- Why have they not accepted the current political response?
+- Why have participants not accepted the current political response?
 - Why has public attention not moved elsewhere?
 - Why does this issue continue to occupy domestic political space?
 - Why have restrictions, arrests, criticism, or fatigue not ended participation?
 - Why do new people continue joining?
+- What would participants recognise as meaningful progress?
-- What would the marchers recognise as resolution?
+- What would they recognise as resolution?
-- Why do institutions appear unable to absorb the dispute?
+- Why do existing institutions appear unable to provide a credible route through the dispute?

 Sometimes the question is less about the marches than about discomfort with their persistence.